 Simple Gluten-Free Granola Recipe

-Learn more about the powerful and underestimated benefits of eating oats here!
+Learn more about the celiac-safety of oats here.

 Simple Gluten Free Granola

 - 1/4 cup hemp hearts

 - Combine together all of the dry ingredients into 1 large mixing bowl and mix well

 - Add in the melted coconut oil and honey to the bowl and mix well.
 (Give yourself permission to use your hands as it will help things go way faster!)